Transforming violence with compassion

-Dharma Drum Humanity Magazine (DD): Before you ordained, and during your training as a monastic, what matters caused you to blow your top?
+Dharma Drum Mountain’s magazine Humanity (DD): Before you ordained, and during your training as a monastic, what matters caused you to blow your top?
 How did you resolve your angry emotions at the time?

 Venerable Thubten Chodron (VTC): I got mad when things didn’t happen the way I wanted them to.
 My self-centered mind thought my way was always the best way, my ideas were always the most accurate, and so forth.
 I was an elementary school teacher and when the children didn’t do what I wanted, I got angry.
 I had been socialized not to let my anger out, so unless I was with a close friend and could vent with that person, I bottled my anger up.
 Before I met the Buddhadharma, I had no tools to deal with my anger.